 We had a backlog of work that we would collectively burn through to accelerate the program.
 At this stage, we had grown to approximately 450 people working in 45 distinct teams and we didn't have an effective way of tracking progress and removing any impediments for the team.

-We needed transparency and a regular forum for the teams to identify issues that they couldn’t resolve themselves.
-We introduced daily stand-ups at three levels in the project – team level, sub-system level, and at the whole product/program level.
+We needed transparency and a regular forum for the teams to identify issues that they couldn't resolve themselves.
+We introduced daily stand-up meetings at three levels in the project - team level, sub-system level, and at the whole product/program level.

 This wasn't popular everywhere with some teams noting that there were "not enough changes in a day to make a daily meeting worthwhile".